 Starting the engine suddenly becomes a challenge because your vehicle’s battery is too weak or is approaching the end of its lifespan and is about to die out.

-Of course, the battery is completely dead and delivers no charge at all if you find that the engine won’t even crank a little bit.
+If the battery is completely dead and has no charge at all, you will find that the engine won’t even crank a little bit.
 This is further confirmed when none of the lights or other electrically-powered car components will work.

 Another clear indicator of whether or not you need a new battery is its usage patterns.